 I held out for a man like that, and then I married him.

 Affirmations are tool for you to actively manifest your goals, dreams and heart’s desires.
-They’ve been used by many professional athletes, olympians, titans of business, military special ops, celebrated actors and artists.
+Olympians, professional athletes, titans of business, military special ops, celebrated actors and artists, have used them.
 Now, it’s your turn to declare what you really want, and then claim your abundance!

 What are affirmations, not?
 Affirmations do not work in the negative like, “I am not alone—I am not fat.”
 They are not spoken or written or visualized in the past or future, such as, “I will be a bestselling author.”
 They are not a list of things to do, that feels heavy and it’s not going to work.
 They are not accomplishments that once reached are no longer relevant, for example, “I want to lose 10 pounds—I will meet my soulmate this year.”
 Affirmations are not egocentric aspirations like, “I want to be a star—I am rich—I am a millionaire.”
 Hint: If you need resources such as money or influence to fulfill your life’s purpose, then create your affirmations around the purpose, not the payout.